irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 Barebone skills - ICTV armor, underdog and frenzy aced for stackable damage resistance.
 "Bullseye" for armor gating.

 Build 1 - DMG resist overload https://pd2builder.netlify.app/?s=010912018N1Q120-610-71I&p=7&a=6&t=j&d=0
 Use bipodable LMG's to gain damage resist while bipoded, and stack a huge amount of damage resistance.
-You can swap shock and awe aced for bullseye aced if you want to upkeep your position for longer (not recommended for DS difficulty).
+You can swap shock and awe aced for "Bullseye" aced if you want to upkeep your position for longer (not recommended for DS difficulty).
 You can also swap all skills in technician that provide your LMG's a DPS increase for nine lives aced and get 3 points on top, if you feel like your survivability is not high enough, and you would like to get an extra down instead of additional DPS.
 Partners in crime allows you to gain 2 tap health for DS difficulty, so if you play at lower difficulties you can replace convert skills with anything else.
 Weapons to use:
 Bipodable LMG of your choice, and a secondary SMG for close quarters combat, since LMG's deal reduced damage at point blank.
-Bipodable LMG's tend to have good enough accuracy to deal with snipers, so the only other option you can go for is a secondary to deal with shields, if you decided to go for aced bullseye instead of aced shock and awe.
+Bipodable LMG's tend to have good enough accuracy to deal with snipers, so the only other option you can go for is a secondary to deal with shields, if you decided to go for aced "Bullseye" instead of aced shock and awe.
 Use Viper grenades to make teammate revives easier, and avoid throwing them too often.
 Use any melee of your choice, but 35+ damage classes are recommended.

 -----